INTERPROFESSIONAL FIELDWORK AND CLINICAL INTERNSHIP PROGRAMS

 Our service learning programs for graduate and undergraduate students are approved for academic credit and typically last 1 – 4 weeks depending on your university’s guidelines.
 JFRF will arrange in-country logistics to be sure that your service learning program is tailored to meet coursework and university requirements.
 Our in-country staff meticulously vet lodging, transportation and other service providers, as well as numerous work sites to ensure your academic goals can be met and students will have a lasting learning experience.

-Among the universities with which JFRF has worked are Oregon Health & Science University, Portland State University, Pacific University and Concordia University, all of the Portland Metro area.
+Among the universities with which JFRF has worked are Oregon Health & Science University, Portland State University and Concordia University, all of the Portland Metro area.

 INTERESTED IN GETTING YOUR UNIVERSITY INVOLVED?

-If you are a student or university looking to establish a service learning program or take part in a fieldwork experience, please contact Beth Mitchell, Program Director, at firstname.lastname@example.org or 503-408-4759.
+If you are a student or university looking to establish a service learning program or take part in an international educational experience, please contact Beth Mitchell, Program Director, at firstname.lastname@example.org or 503-408-4759.

 If you’re not affiliated with a college or university but are interested in JFRF’s other educational and training opportunities, click here.